221 (number)

 221 (two hundred [and] twenty-one) is the natural number following 220 and preceding 222.

 In mathematics

 Its factorization as 13 × 17 makes 221 the product of two consecutive prime numbers, the sixth smallest such product.

 221 is a centered square number, an Ulam number, and a brilliant number, meaning that its prime factors have the same amount of digits.

-In Other Fields

-The year 221 BC marked the end of the Warring States period and the beginning of the Qin dynasty in China.

-221b Baker Street is the address of the fictional detective Sherlock Holmes, created by Sir Arthur Conan Doyle.